For this practical lesson, we need the last version of the package TDAmapper

 ## 8 6 30

-We will further how to play with the arguments of the function forceNetwork().
-See here for more details on the use of the networkD3 package.
+We will further how to play with the arguments of the function forceNetwork()

 This example illustrates the interest of the Mapper algorithm when some topological information can not be identified by a standard principal component analysis.
 Download the ElongatedTorus file on your laptop and import the data into R: